-3 In Table 2, some ROIs are marginal, and some are average.
+&lt;sup>3 In Table 2, some ROIs are marginal, and some are average.
 A marginal ROI is interpreted as the incremental return generated from an extra dollar invested in a demand-driving activity.
 An average ROI, which is used in this study, represents the return in net revenue, on average, for each dollar invested in the checkoff program.

-10% until the ROI was exactly equal to zero, which would indicate the benefits of the USHBC are equal to their costs.
+How sensitive were these results to the assumed 10% net margin factor (see Appendix for details)?
+To examine this, the model was re-solved by lowering the net revenue percentage from 10% until the ROI was exactly equal to zero, which would indicate the benefits of the USHBC are equal to their costs.
 The results indicate that the net margin factor would need to be lowered from 10% to 0.5% in order to make the ROI fall to zero.
 This represents a very large reduction in the net margin factor for the ROI to still be above zero.